-The latest government guidance is available on their website.
+The latest Government guidance is available on their website.
 Please familiarise yourself with the new national lockdown restrictions, which are in place from 5 January until at least mid-February; in particular, take a look at the Universities section.

 Am I able to access campus even if my course is being delivered online?

 Unless you are scheduled for on-campus teaching, the latest Government advice is that you should stay where you currently are.
 If you do need to come to campus for teaching, then walking or cycling is encouraged if possible.
 If you are using public transport, make sure you follow the Transport for London Safer travel guidance.